Postsecondary Information Events

 - Contact Information

-If you are an Ontario guidance counsellor, you may use the PIE Calendar to coordinate events in your region and plan joint events with other counsellors.
+If you are an Ontario guidance counsellor, you may use the PIE registration form and calendar to coordinate PIEs in your region and plan joint events with other counsellors.

 Note: Some Ontario universities are bilingual, so attendees may have an opportunity to speak one-on-one with university representatives in French.

 - Plan early and be as transparent as possible with the schedule.
-University representatives should know well in advance everything about your event (e.g., arrival and set-up time, duration, format, parking and unloading of materials, and refreshments, if provided).
+University representatives should know everything about your event (e.g., arrival and set-up time, duration, format, parking and unloading of materials and refreshments, if provided).

 Most PIEs fall into 3 event formats: Fairs, panels and presentations.